dtaipov/KeyChain/source/index.html.md

 ### JavaScript integration example

-Before you proceed with the integration, you need to install KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.18/KeyChain.Installer.v18.zip), [Windows](https://github.com/arrayio/array-io-keychain/releases/download/0.13/keychain.msi), [Linux](#linux).
+Before you proceed with the integration, you need to install KeyChain for [macOS](https://github.com/arrayio/array-io-keychain/releases/download/0.20/KeyChain.Installer.zip).

 #### Test in the web